Complex fluid models of mixed quantum-classical dynamics: Introduction

 A discussion of the relevant properties of the new model is found in \S\ref{sec:MainFeat}.
 In \S\ref{sec:MeadConn}, we discuss the appearance of a non-Abelian gauge connection previously found in the context of molecular dynamics.
 In particular, this quantity seems to play an important role in the expression of the fluid stress tensor.
-The new fluid model possesses infinite families of dynamical invariants which are presented in \S\ref{sec:HamStrCrHel}, along with a discussion of the underlying Hamiltonian structure.
-Importantly, the Berry connection appears prominently when expressing the quantum dynamics in terms of wavefunctions.
+The new complex fluid model possesses infinite families of dynamical invariants which are presented in \S\ref{sec:HamStrCrHel}, along with a discussion of the underlying Hamiltonian structure.
+Importantly, the Berry connection appears prominently when expressing the quantum dynamics in terms of wavefunctions, thereby allowing the characterization of a \emph{cross-helicity} hydrodynamic invariant.
 An interesting specialization is presented in \S\ref{sec:PureDef}, where we show that the proposed model succeeds in retaining backreaction forces otherwise lost in the Ehrenfest treatment.
-Finally, a class of invariant planar subsystems in illustrated in \S\ref{sec:planar}.
+Finally, a class of invariant planar subsystems is illustrated in \S\ref{sec:planar}.
 In this case, we show that restricting to two spatial dimensions allows for larger families of dynamical invariants that may be used for Lyapunov stability studies.